 3 Ways To Hit Up On Your Driver

-To maximize your distance off the tee and reach your potential, you need to create optimal launch and spin conditions and to do this there needs to be an upward hit on the golf ball.
+To maximize your distance off the tee and reach your potential, you need to create optimal launch and spin conditions, and to do this there needs to be an upward hit on the golf ball.

 Simply tilt your spine away from the target until the club head touches the inside of your lead knee.
 Go ahead and hold the golf club maintaining this tilt.

-Low to Hi
+2. Low to High

-From your address position rehearse making short swings where your back swing goes from “low to high” imagining the club moving upward as you strike the golf ball.
+From your address position, rehearse making short swings where your back swing goes from “low to high” imagining the club moving upward as you strike the golf ball.

-Turn and Reach
+3. Turn and Reach